Neurophotonic/DeMOSAIC/README.md

 # DeMOSAIC tools

 # 1. Patterned Illumiation
-This matlab code is designed for patterned illumition (in writing)
+This matlab code is designed for patterned illumition (updating)

 # 2. Unmixing module
 This module is designed for unmixing images detected by DeMOSAIC (Diffractive Multisite Optical Segmentation Assisted Image Compression).
 It accomplishes the following tasks: